-Note: Do not vortex the agarose IP beads as it may cause damage.
+1Do not vortex the agarose IP beads prior to the elution step as this may cause damage.
 Agarose IP beads are in suspension and settle upon storage.
-Mix vial well by gentle inversion to ensure delivery of the proper bead volume prior to use.
+Prior to use, mix the vial well by gentle inversion to ensure delivery of the proper bead volume.
+It is not recommended to use more than 10 μ g (per mL) or a final of 5 μ g of IP antibody per lane.